 Marriott is now the world's largest hotel group by rooms, following completion in Sept 2016 of its acquisition of smaller rival Starwood Hotels & Resorts for $13.6bn.
 (It was forced to raise its original price after an alternative offer was issued for Starwood by a Chinese bidder).
 Marriott already managed a broad selection of accommodation brands from luxury Ritz-Carlton, Bulgari and Autograph Collection through upscale Renaissance and Marriott to midscale SpringHill Suites and economy Fairfield Inns.
 There are numerous other smaller brand families including luxury chain Edition and budget Moxy in Europe, a partnership with Ikea.
 Starwood lifted the portfolio to 30 separate brands with the addition of W, Sheraton, Westin and Meridien.
-The combined estate houses almost 1.2m rooms - it is the first group ever to top 1m rooms - spread between 5,950 properties in 122 countries, a wider footprint than any rival.
-More than half of those hotels were franchised, with the group providing branding and central booking services; most of the rest are privately owned but run by Marriott under management contract.
-Marriott group revenues were $17.07bn in 2016.
-Although it has properties in almost 80 countries, only around a third of the group's rooms are located outside the US.
-Arne Sorenson is CEO, and JW "Bill" Marriott Jr is executive chairman.
+By the end of 2017, the combined system housed 1.26m rooms - it is the first group ever to top 1m rooms - spread between 6,520 properties in 127 countries, a wider footprint than any rival.
+Around two-thirds of those hotels were franchised or licensed, with the group providing branding and central booking services; most of the rest are privately owned but run by Marriott under management contract.
+Marriott group revenues were $22.9bn in 2017.
+The biggest brand by hotels is Courtyard by Marriott, with 1,140 properties, followed by Fairfield Inn (919 properties), Residence Inn (760 properties) and Marriott Hotels (566 properties).
+Despite the size of its estate, two-thirds of Marriott's total rooms are in North America.
+The group has 15% share of the US hotel market by share, but only 4% of the wider international sector.
+Arne Sorenson is CEO, but JW "Bill" Marriott Jr - who turned 86 in 2018 - is still executive chairman.
 His father J Willard Marriott founded the business in the 1920s as the Hot Shoppes restaurant chain.
 Other restaurants were added and the first Marriott hotel opened in 1957 with Bill Marriott as manager.
 As CEO from 1972 he expanded the business by opening or acquiring subsidiary brands.
-The restaurant operations were spun off in 1993 and are now HMSHost.
+The restaurant operations were spun off in 1993 and are now HMSHost, a division of Italian group Autogrill.
 A separate real estate business, Host Hotels, run by Bill Marriott's brother Richard Marriott, owns a collection of luxury hotels around the world which are managed or franchised by Marriott or other operators.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Recent stories from Adbrands Weekly Update: